tanuj101/personal-web-space/pages/2019/intro-to-chmod/intro-to-chmod.md

 `chmod a-rw FILENAME`

-<p style="border-bottom:1px solid #eee;padding-bottom:40px">Then there is this <b>-R</b> Flag it comes into action when you are changing mode of a directory and want to apply same permission to every file/directory reciding inside a directory<br><br>
+<p>Then there is this <b>-R</b> Flag it comes into action when you are changing mode of a directory and want to apply same permission to every file/directory reciding inside a directory<br><br>
 <code>chmod -R 700 /path/to/directory</code>
 </p>

-Want to learn more? <a href="https://docstore.mik.ua/orelly/unix3/upt/ch50_05.htm">Using chmod to Change File Permission</a>